Cranston, Rhode Island: Economy

 Companies with corporate headquarters in Cranston include jewelry maker Alex and Ani and Coastway Community Bank.
 The first Del's Lemonade stand was opened in Cranston in 1948.

 Arts and culture

 Sites

-The first auto race track in the country, Narragansett Park, located off Park Avenue, opened at present-day Stadium Ball Field in 1867 as a trotting track.
+The first automobile race track in the country, Narragansett Park, located off Park Avenue, opened at present-day Stadium Ball Field in 1867 as a trotting track.

-Cranston is home to the Budlong Pool, one of the largest outdoor swimming pools in the country.
-Built in the 1940s as a Works Progress Administration project, it is a staple of the community.
-It is located at 198 Aqueduct Road, off Reservoir Avenue (part of RI 2).
+The Budlong Pool, located at 198 Aqueduct Road, off Reservoir Avenue (part of RI 2), is the city's only public pool.
+Budlong, which is much larger than an Olympic-sized swimming pool, was built in the 1930s as a Works Progress Administration project.
+The pool was closed in 2019 after an architect's report stated that the pool was "close to the end of its serviceable life” and would cost $2 million to repair.
+The pool has since become a subject of political debate in the city.
+Mayor Ken Hopkins proposed in 2023 to completely replace the aging structure with a new, $3.5-million redesign, which at 7,000 square feet, would be one-third the current size.
+About 2,000 Cranston residents signed a petition opposing the project.

 Sprague Mansion, an 18th-century homestead, is listed on the National Register of Historic Places.
 The Thomas Fenner House, built around 1677, is one of the oldest houses in Rhode Island.
-Edgewood Yacht Club which is no longer standing was a notable structure on the National Register of Historic Places located on the Providence River.
+Edgewood Yacht Club has long been popular among local sailors, and is an historic landmark located on the Providence River.